kaoru-sumi/kaoru-sumi.github.io/_pages/lab.md

 nav: true
 nav_order: 4
 ---

 <p align="right">
   <a href="/ja/lab/">日本語 / Japanese</a>
 </p>

+# PAHAI Lab

 **Persuasive and Affective Human–AI Interaction Laboratory**

 *A Global Laboratory for Human–AI Interaction*

-PAHAI Lab at Future University Hakodate conducts interdisciplinary research on persuasive and affective human–AI interaction, affective computing, embodied agents, serious games, and virtual and mixed reality.
+PAHAI Lab at Future University Hakodate conducts interdisciplinary research on persuasive and affective human–AI interaction, affective computing, embodied AI, serious games, and virtual and mixed reality.

-The laboratory brings together students and researchers from diverse academic and cultural backgrounds and promotes international collaboration in human-centered artificial intelligence.
+The laboratory welcomes students and researchers from diverse academic and cultural backgrounds and actively promotes international collaboration in human-centered artificial intelligence.

+---

 ## International Community